Organizing Unstructured Image Collections using Natural Language: Experiments

-\myparagraph{Evaluation strategy:} Since the granularity of the ground-truth annotations is unknown during evaluation, we choose the substructure from the three predicted granularities that achieves the highest \cacc relative to the ground-truth for assessing our \methodshort.
-Unlike methods~\citep{kwon2023image, yao2024multi}, which rely on the ground-truth number of clusters to create flat clusterings that perfectly match the ground-truth granularity, we believe our approach offers a fair and practical evaluation strategy for systems capable of providing multi-granularity output.
+Since the granularity of ground-truth annotations is unknown during \taskshort evaluation, we select the predicted substructure with the highest \cacc for assessment.
+Unlike \tcmcshort methods~\citep{kwon2023image, yao2025customized} that rely on ground-truth cluster counts for perfect matching, our strategy provides a fair and practical evaluation for open-ended \taskshort systems.